#1960s #1970s #1980s #1990s #2000s #2010s

 However learning of his tongue in cheek part as Catman, a superhero obsessed with cats in a kind of The Fairly Odd Parents kind of way.
 And this sounded another fun part for West in a cartoon series.
 And watching clips of this cartoon, West hams up the masterful superhero voice we love so much.

 A Live Action version of Himself…

 American Teen Princess Pageant, Cam Williams

-So after seeing all these alter egos of West it’s only right that I do this man justice and check out more of his appearances where he flew in as a special guest star as himself or a character (especially that Fantasy Island episode).
-And I’ll go literally in the words of West’s title for his autobiography, Back to the Batcave… to see where it all began.
+So after seeing all these alter egos of West it’s only right that I do this man justice and check out more of his appearances.
+These were where he flew in as a special guest star as himself or a character (especially that Fantasy Island episode).
+As I’ll go literally in the words of West’s title for his autobiography, Back to the Batcave… to see where it all began.